mdhaber/scipy/doc/source/dev/contributor/contributor_toc.rst

 - `PEP8 and SciPy`_ gives some tips for ensuring that your code is PEP8 compliant.
 - :ref:`git-development` is a guide to using ``git``, the distributed version-control system used to manage the changes made to SciPy code from around the world.
 It is written in the context of NumPy, but working with SciPy is essentially identical - just substitute the text SciPy/``scipy`` wherever NumPy/``numpy`` appears.
 - :ref:`scipy-api` contains some important notes about how SciPy code is organized and documents the structure of the SciPy API.
 If you are going to import other SciPy code, read this first.
-- `NumPy Distutils - Users Guide <https://github.com/numpy/numpy/blob/master/doc/DISTUTILS.rst.txt>`_ - Check this out before adding any new files to SciPy.
+- `NumPy Distutils - Users Guide`_ - Check this out before adding any new files to SciPy.
-- `SciPy Core Developer Guide <https://docs.scipy.org/doc/scipy/reference/dev/index.html>`_ has background information including how decisions are made and how a release is prepared.
+- :ref:`core-dev-guide` has background information including how decisions are made and how a release is prepared.
 It's geared toward :ref:`Core Developers<governance>`, but contains useful information for all contributors.

 .. _unit-tests:

 Unit Tests
 ----------
+- **`NumPy/SciPy Testing Guidelines`_** is the definitive guide to writing SciPy unit tests.
+- **`Running SciPy Tests Locally`_** documents ``runtests.py``, a convenient script for building SciPy and running tests locally.

 .. _docs: